SWANTON VILLAGE POLICE DEPARTMENT

 2. Being a likable, highly approachable and accessible police officer for young people.

-3. Being a police presence on campus empowered to address criminal issues by providing and applying specialized investigative and enforcement resources to all criminal offenses impacting students and/or the safe and orderly operation of the school.
+3. Being a police presence on campus empowered to address criminal issues by providing and applying specialized investigative techniques and enforcement resources to all criminal offenses impacting students and/or the safe and orderly operation of the school.

 4. Providing constitutional and criminal law related education; violence, alcohol and drug prevention, intervention and education, along with advice, guidance and insight regarding real world expectations and consequences.